-Policy 3-1.
-Mill Site Infrastructure Development.
-Mill Site Backbone infrastructure, including streets, sidewalks, street lighting, street furniture and landscaping, sewer, stormwater and water main lines, and other utilities, shall be financed, designed, constructed, and dedicated to the City by the property owner/developer.
+Policy PF 3-1.
+Development & Dedication of Mill Site Infrastructure.
+Mill Site infrastructure, including streets, sidewalks, street lighting, street furniture and landscaping, sewer, stormwater and water main lines, and other utilities, shall be financed, designed, constructed by the property owner/developer and built to City Standards and with approval of the Public Works Director.
+All Mill Site infrastructure, including streets, sidewalks, street lighting, street furniture and landscaping, sewer, stormwater and water main lines, and other utilities shall be offered for dedication, without charge, to the City of Fort Bragg.

-Policy 3-2.
-Utility Master Plan Required as Part of First CDP on Mill Site.
-A Utility Master Plan shall be prepared by the first project applicant for a development project of 5,000 Sf and/or more than two acres in size and located in one or more of the sub-districts identified in Map 8.1 and/or prior to approval of any Master Tentative Subdivision Map.
+Policy PF 3.2.
+Utility Master Plan Required.
+A Utility Master Plan shall be prepared by the first project applicant located in one or more of the sub-districts identified in Figure 3.2, as part of the project application for a project with building(s) of more than 15,000 sf.
 The Utility Master Plan shall identify the layout, and appropriately sized infrastructure and costs for all backbone circulation and utility improvements for the subject district to meet the "realistic buildout scenario" defined in the Mill Site Buildout Analysis.
-The Utility Master Plan shall apportion infrastructure development into phases that can be reasonably implemented and connected to the City system and provide functioning service for development on large parcels as defined in the Master Tentative Subdivision Map.
+The Utility Master Plan shall apportion infrastructure development into phases that can be reasonably implemented and connected to the system and provide functioning Citv service for development.
 The Utility Master plan shall identify the layout, infrastructure and costs (capital, operations & maintenance) for all on and off site street, sidewalk and stormwater improvements, on and off-site potable water improvements, and on and off site wastewater improvements for the subject district(s).
-The Utility Master Plan shall be amended and expanded to address additional districts through the process described above and as part of the permit review process for other districts of the Mill Site.
+The Utility Master Plan shall also include Hydraulic water flow modeling for fire-fighting pressures both on and off the Mill Site as required by the Director of Public The Utility Master Plan shall be amended and Works. expanded to address additional districts through the process described above and as part of the permit review process for other districts of the Mill Site.

-Figure 2: Master Utility Plan Districts
+Figure 3.2: Master Utility Plan Districts

-Program 3.2.1 Refine the Infrastructure Program (Utility Master Plan) as more detailed cost information becomes available and individual development applications are made, with the objective of increasing certainty and reducing cost contingencies.
+Program PF-3.2.1 Refine the Infrastructure Program (Utility Master Plan) as more detailed cost information becomes available and individual development applications are made, with the objective of increasing certainty and reducing cost contingencies.

-Program 3.2.2 Value Engineering.
+Program PF-3.2.2 Value Engineering.
 Seek "value engineering" solutions to each of the infrastructure improvements as subsequent design and engineering specification occurs.

-Program 3.2.3 Allocate Infrastructure Program improvements by line item to the individual large lots showing all items necessary for the large lot to be developed, including costs that will benefit other (subsequently developed) large lots.
+Program PF-3.2.3 Allocate Infrastructure Program improvements by line item to blocks showing all items necessary for the block to be developed, including costs that will benefit other (subsequently developed) blocks.

-Program 3.2.4: Refine infrastructure requirements for each Development Application.
+Program PF-3.2.4: Refine infrastructure requirements for each Development Application.

-Policy 3.3.
+Policy PF 3.3.
 Refinement of Utility Master Plan.
 The Utility Master Plan shall be updated as required by the City as part of any development proposal review and as the City's facility master plans are updated.

-Policy 3.4.
+Policy PF 3.4.
 Funding Mill Site Infrastructure Improvements.
 The full cost of all public infrastructure and facilities shall be paid proportionally by developers according to development entitlements received at the time of project approval, except where oversized public infrastructure must be installed to serve a larger area due to engineering requirements or to facilitate effective infrastructure development, in which case the developer that installs the oversized infrastructure shall be eligible to receive reimbursement, from future development projects, through a reimbursement agreement for that portion of the infrastructure that benefits other properties.